SasankYadati/stories/_posts/2018-04-20-Deep-Learning-Can-Only-Do-So-Much.md

 ![]({{ site.baseurl }}/images/2018-04-18-Deep-Learning-can-only-do-so-much/deep_learning.jpeg "A Deep Neural Network.
 Source: FreeCodeCamp")

 To sum it up, you have a large bunch of examples including the input and the output.
 You feed the input, compute the output by performing transformations at each layer, compare this output with the actual output and depending on the difference we adjust the parameters of neurons in different layers.
-This process repeats until we achieve desired performance.
+This process repeats until we achieve the desired performance.

 Although I have obscured many details, it still is a simple idea.
 Yet, unbelievably effective.
 Theoretically, Deep Learning is powerful enough to represent any deterministic mapping between a set of inputs and outputs.
 But, you probably shouldn’t read too much into it, as many other factors come into play in practice.